 This blog would not be complete without acknowledging the artists who provided me with help and inspiration on my journey.
 The series “Voices” is meant to put their art and perception of their surroundings center stage.
 The first interviewee is Nicola Hodges, textile craftsperson and aspiring park ranger in Vancouver.
 Voices: Nicola Hodges weiterlesen

 A Tale for The Time Being (Canongate, 2013) is a book about connections – between and in spite of people, time, and place.
-The story is set in motion when Ruth, who lives on Cortes, one of the Discovery Islands at the northern end of Georgia Strait, finds a mysterious piece of flotsam Tracing „A Tale For The Time Being“ on Cortes Island weiterlesen
+The story is set in motion when Ruth, who lives on Cortes, one of the Discovery Islands at the northern end of Georgia Strait, finds a mysterious piece of flotsam: The diary of Nao, a teenager in Japan.
+Tracing „A Tale For The Time Being“ on Cortes Island weiterlesen

 Places are always more than what meets the eye; the stories of previous and current inhabitants are inscribed in them.
-These stories can be visualized and perpetuated in many different ways: Murals, street signs, and plaques inform and interpret on site, and the number of websites and apps to enhance your visit technologically is increasing.
-While they often only tell the story of the dominant group at the time, there are initiatives dedicated to amplify the voices behind minority histories.
+They can be visualized and perpetuated in many different ways: Murals, street signs, and plaques inform and interpret on site, and the number of websites and apps to enhance your visit technologically is increasing.
+While they often only tell the story of currently dominant groups, there are initiatives dedicated to amplify the voices behind minority histories.
 Story Layers: Tracing Minority Histories in British Columbia weiterlesen

-Als Trägerin des Nobelpreises für Literatur 2013 erscheint Alice Munro als eine sehr offensichtliche Wahl als erste Autorin auf einer Kanada-Leseliste.
-Das war nicht immer so: Im Vorwort zum Erzählband Runaway Alice Munro: Runaway weiterlesen
+Als Trägerin des Nobelpreises für Literatur 2013 ist Alice Munro als eine eher offensichtliche Wahl als erste Autorin auf einer Kanada-Leseliste.
+Das war nicht immer so.
+Alice Munro: Runaway weiterlesen

-After winning the Nobel Prize for Literature in 2013, Alice Munro seems like an obvious choice for the first author on a Canada reading list, but this wasn’t always the case: Her collection Runaway Alice Munro: Runaway weiterlesen
+After winning the Nobel Prize for Literature in 2013, Alice Munro seems like an obvious choice for the first author on a Canada reading list, but this wasn’t always the case.
+Alice Munro: Runaway weiterlesen